 Every swimmer’s body mechanics and level of shoulder instability are unique.
 Therefore, one-size-fits-all resistance programs may not be the most effective approach to addressing this issue.
 Instead, swimmers should work with a fitness professional or physiotherapist to develop an individualized resistance training program.

-En parallèle : What’s the Best Diet for Optimal Recovery in Adventure Racing Athletes?
+En parallèle : What’s the Effect of Omega-3 Supplementation on Recovery in Contact Sports Athletes?

 Before developing a program, it’s essential to conduct a comprehensive assessment of the swimmer’s shoulder stability, strength, and range of motion.
 Additionally, the professional should consider the swimmer’s usual stroke technique and specific areas where instability is most pronounced.
 With this information, they can create a training program that targets the swimmer’s specific needs and goals.